cchitsiang/awesome-stars/topics.md

 - [single-spa/single-spa](https://github.com/single-spa/single-spa) - The router for easy microfrontends
 - [aullah/quickmenu](https://github.com/aullah/quickmenu) - The new era of mobile navigation for the web, we're out of hamburgers.
 - [AlariCode/nestjs-rmq](https://github.com/AlariCode/nestjs-rmq) - A custom library for NestJS microservice.
 It allows you to use RabbitMQ or AMQP.
-- [amplication/amplication](https://github.com/amplication/amplication) - Auto-generating TypeScript, GraphQL, REST API, and Node.js, accelerating your full-stack development 🚀
+- [amplication/amplication](https://github.com/amplication/amplication) - Amplication is a flexible open-source Node.js app development platform.
+It helps you build production-ready Node.js backend without wasting time on repetitive coding.
 - [nartc/mapper](https://github.com/nartc/mapper) - 🔥 An Object-Object AutoMapper for TypeScript 🔥
 - [crater-invoice/crater](https://github.com/crater-invoice/crater) - Open Source Invoicing Solution for Individuals & Businesses
 - [acode/FunctionScript](https://github.com/acode/FunctionScript) - An API gateway and framework for turning functions into web services